Annalong: Sport

 Annalong is represented by two football clubs.
 These were formerly based on Protestant and Catholic origin; however, both teams are now more religiously mixed due to decreasing religious tensions in Northern Ireland.
-Annalong Football Team has two junior football teams (65 registered senior players) who participate in the Mid Ulster Football League.
+Annalong Football Club has two junior football teams (65 registered senior players) who participate in the Mid Ulster Football League.
 There are training sessions two nights per week.
 The Mourne Rovers football team are also based in Annalong; many of their players also play for local Gaelic teams.

 Annalong Canoe and Kayak Club (ACKC), trains Kilkeel Leisure Centre each Tuesday night.
 This club also has an annual camping trip to mainland Europe.

 Annalong Outdoor Bowling Club is the village's bowling club.